mobilemind/OpenInlets/README.md

 iOctocat iOS app.

-__SearchIn1Password__: Open 1Password and search for entries containing the domain of the current web page.
-_NOTE:_ This also works with Safari and Firefox on Mac OS X Mavericks.
+__SearchIn1Password__: Open 1Password and search for entries containing the domain of the current web page. _NOTE:_ This also works with Safari and Firefox on Mac OS X Mavericks.

 ## Install
 ### Desktop browser
-Visit the [OpenInlets page].
+Visit the [OpenInlets page] (this README.md file as a hosted HTML page).

 Drag a __JavaScript__ __bookmark__ to the bookmark bar or select it and add bookmark/favorite.
 Optionally edit or rename the bookmark/favorite. iTunes or iCloud will sync the bookmarklet to iOS.